October 28, 2024

 Example answer: “I found this position in a listing on Built-In Chicago and was really drawn to the company culture as well as the opportunity to expand my skill set into a new industry.
 I felt as if the job description really spoke to me.”

 If you’ve made it to the phone interview stage, it’s time to do further research into the company beyond the role you applied for.
 The interviewer is trying to ensure you are aware of what the company does and how you can help its overall mission.
 This is a great place to mention something about the company’s values or culture that you feel you can relate to.
-Having the company’s website up to reference during this time can be incredibly helpful.
+Having the company’s website up for reference during this time can be incredibly helpful.

 Example answer: “When applying to this position, I looked into G2’s mission to help users and businesses reach their potential.
 I think the fact that you’re providing a platform for people to share their experiences about their software with each other and the companies that produce them can help bring transparency through the marketplace.
 On top of that, the start-up culture and values I read about are all things I can see myself being a part of and ultimately contributing to.”